desuk/desuk.github.io/content/uptown_lockdown.md

 ---

-**Note: regular programming is currently paused**

 Uptown Lockdown is our regular live video and audio broadcast of Ellingtonia-related music and interviews.
-Currently broadcasting at 5pm every Wednesday, London time.

-Please note the new link to view the broadcasts: https://www.youtube.com/channel/UCq3QqJgdSJwk4nlmnnaH42Q/live.

-Past episodes are available [on YouTube](https://www.youtube.com/channel/UCq3QqJgdSJwk4nlmnnaH42Q/).
+New episodes are currently being produced monthly and are available [on YouTube](https://www.youtube.com/channel/UCq3QqJgdSJwk4nlmnnaH42Q/).

 We also have a public _Discord_ chatroom which might be useful in the event of any difficulties, or if you just fancy some Ducal chat: https://discord.gg/efQNUMa